eidiinnn/Fox-home/README.md

 #### `npm run deploy`
 Publish the homepage on github pages

+## How to customize and use
-## Change the bookmark :bookmark:
+#### Change the bookmark :bookmark:
-in `src/bookmarkLinks.js` has an array called `bookmarkLinks`, put the link of the website and the icons from react-icons.
+In `src/settings.js` has an array called `bookmarkLinks`, put the link of the website and the icons from react-icons.
 You can see the icons from react-icons [here](https://react-icons.github.io/react-icons/icons?name=fa).

-## Change the image 	:city_sunset:
+#### Change the image 	:city_sunset:
-in `src/images` put the image and name for `image.jpg`.
+In `src/images` put the image and name for `image.jpg`.

-## Change the background color :purple_circle:
+#### Change the background color :purple_circle:
-in `src/style.css` have a const named `backgroundColor`. just change the hex code.
+In `src/settings.js` have a const named `backgroundColor`. just change the hex code.
+#### How to use it in my browser
+Use the command `npm run build`. this will create a file named `build` in the root. after the complete the build, makes your browser use the index file inside the build folder with a homepage.

+If you make a fork, the other option is to run `npm run deploy` and use the GitHub Page URL with the homepage.